marssola/marssola.github.io/_posts/2021-07-19-qt5-qt6-cross-compiled-part1.md

 ---
 title: Cross compile Qt 5.15.X and 6.X.X for arm architecture with tolchain created by crosstool-ng (Docker) - Part 1
 ---
-In this post we will see how to create a toolkit for arm architecture (v6, v7, ...)
+In this post we will see how to create a toolchain for arm architecture (v6, v7, ...)
 And it can be used for any architecture supported by crosstool-ng using Docker.

 I recommend reading the **[crosstool-ng](https://crosstool-ng.github.io/docs)** documentation for more details.